ajitsing/ajitsing.github.io/_posts/2021-02-07-android-ci-cd-using-github-actions.md

 comments: true
 ---

-CI/CD is one of the most important aspects of every software.
+CI/CD is a development practice that delivers software to the end user with speed and reliability.
 This is important for any kind of app be it web, mobile, console or desktop.
 In this post we will discuss how we can setup CI/CD for an Android Application using Github Actions.<br/>

-Before we jump on to the implementation le us discuss a little about CI/CD first.
+Before we jump on to the implementation let us discuss a little about CI/CD first.

 ## What is Continuous Integration?